Moving to Illinois? The Best Chicago Suburbs for Families

-Are you planning a move in Mundelein, IL?
-You can easily find short- and long-term storage solutions at Metro’s brand new state-of-art Mundelein self storage facility located across the street from Oak Creek Shopping Center off I-94.
+Are you planning a move to Mundelein, IL?
+You can easily find short- and long-term storage solutions at Metro’s state-of-art Mundelein self storage facility located across the street from Oak Creek Shopping Center off I-94.

-Rated as one of Chicago’s best neighborhoods by Chicago Magazine, Lake Bluff enjoys accolades for hosting the best farmer’s market and for being a hip and happy lakeside town.
-One of the smallest ‘burbs on our list, Lake Bluff boasts seven parks amongst its two primary neighborhoods.
+Rated as one of Chicago’s best neighborhoods by Chicago Magazine, Lake Bluff enjoys accolades for hosting the best farmer’s market and being a hip and happy lakeside town.
+One of the smallest’ burbs on our list, Lake Bluff boasts seven parks amongst its two primary neighborhoods.

 Employment Opportunities Near Lake Bluff

-Lake Bluff is nearby to some of Lake County’s largest employers including the area’s best hospitals: Northwestern Lake Forest Hospital and Northshore Highland Park Hospital.
+Lake Bluff is nearby to some of Lake County’s largest employers, including Northwestern Lake Forest Hospital and Northshore Highland Park Hospital.
 Other Lake County Leading employers near Lake Bluff, IL: